Blog

 Hi Everyone,

-October is Breast Cancer Awareness Month - it's a great time to do a self-breast exam (70% of all breast cancer's are found through self-checks) or better yet, schedule a mamogram with your Doctor .
-I will be posting some information on the possible early signs of Breast Cancer - check out the NBCAM website at www.nbcam.org/about_nbcam.cfm for more information.
+October is Breast Cancer Awareness Month - it's a great time to do a self-breast exam (70% of all breast cancers are found through self-checks) or better yet, schedule a mammogram with your Doctor.
+I will be posting some information on possible early signs of Breast Cancer.
+Check out the NBCAM website at www.nbcam.org/about_nbcam.cfm for more information.

 Judi Wygant-Collier